mrrrTom/dv_em/README.md

-# DV_EM
+# dv_em

-DV_EM is a program for emulating computing machines.
+dv_em is a program for emulating computing machines.